abhinav-upadhyay/unix-systems-programming/README.md

 (http://www.amazon.com/UNIX-Systems-Programming-Communication-Concurrency/dp/0130424110)

-All of the code provided here is licensed under a two-clause BSD license (see the LICENSE file), except otherwise the code used directly from the book, in which case I will apropriately attribute the credits in the respective source file.
+All of the code provided here is licensed under a two-clause BSD license (see the LICENSE file), except the code used directly from the book, in which case I will apropriately attribute the credits in the respective source file.